Ket language: Morphosyntax

 Ket is classified as a synthetic language.
-Verbs use prefixes, while suffixes are rare; incorporation is well-developed.
-The basic word order is subject-object-verb (SOV).
+Verbs use prefixes, while suffixes are rare outside nominal domain; incorporation is well-developed.
+The basic word order is subject–object–verb (SOV).

 Nouns have nominative basic case (subjects and direct objects) and a system of secondary cases for spatial relations.
 The three noun classes are: masculine, feminine and inanimate.

-Unlike the neighbouring Siberian languages, Ket makes use of verbal prefixes.
-Ket has two verbal declensions, one prefixed with d- and one with b-.
-The second-person singular prefixes on intransitive verbs are /[ku-, ɡu-]/.
+Unlike the neighbouring Siberian languages, Ket makes use of verbal prefixes, classified based on the conjugation classes of the verbs that are not lexically transparent.
+Five such conjugation types exist, denoting various patterns verb prefixes can be appended to the verb-action nominal compound.

 Ket makes significant use of incorporation.
 Incorporation is not limited to nouns, and can also include verbs, adverbs, adjectives, and bound morphemes found only in the role of incorporated elements.
 Incorporation also occurs as both a lexicalized process—the combination of verb and incorporate being treated as a distinct lexical element, with a meaning often based around the incorporated element—and a paradigmatic one, wherein the incorporation is performed spontaneously for particular semantic and pragmatic effect.